RexHansen6/paper-plane-loop/README.md

 - **Launch Plane** sends a transaction
 - **Land Plane** sends a transaction
 - Basescan transaction input data ends with the builder-code suffix
+- base.dev Offchain and Onchain dashboards show activity

+## Project Notes

+This project is intentionally minimal.

+It focuses on a single contract interaction loop and a clean mobile-first user experience.

+Keep the contract address, metadata, and builder-code configuration current before deploying or publishing updates.